Solar Oven S’mores

 Can you cook a s’more without a fire or electricity?

-Transform a pizza box into a solar oven to harness the sun's energy to make a s'more (melted chocolate and marshmallow between two graham crackers).
+Transform a pizza box into a solar oven to make a s'more (melted chocolate and marshmallow between two graham crackers).
 Try it!
 It’s fun AND delicious!

 You Will Need

 2 Wooden Skewers

 Exacto Knife or Scissors (both require adult supervision)